gopal-amlekar/tradebot-ibmtts/README.md

 Wait for a while and you will see the stock prices getting changed.
 Once a stock price moves beyond threshold, you should hear corresponding speech message from the trading bot script.
 Note that since the price movement is random, you may have to wait a while before a stock crosses some threshold.

+#### Notes:

+* This demo was tested on Ubuntu and also on a Raspberry Pi 3.
+It should also work for Windows with the audio player installed manually as mentioned above in step 13.
+However, it has not been tested on Windows.

-If you are interested in knowing how the app works or how to customize the app, the [README](app/README.md) file in app folder has more details.
+* If you are interested in knowing how the app works or how to customize the app, the [README](app/README.md) file in app folder has more details.